The Growing Epidemic Of Narcissism And Your Complete Guide On How To Deal With Narcissists Part Two

 Again, not all of these signs will necessarily be evident; it all depends upon the severity of the narcissism.

 Let me give you a little example.
-In the UK the word for center is spelt centre, as in leisure centre.
+In the UK the word for center is spelt ‘centre’, as in ‘leisure centre’ (otherwise known as community sports center).
 When someone who I used to be close to, who, you guessed it, was a narcissist, first came across this he insisted that it was a different word entirely, despite it meaning exactly the same thing.
 I must have explained that it was the same word and just a different spelling a thousand times, but he was adamant I was wrong, even though all the evidence suggested otherwise.

 Now imagine going through your entire life with someone imposing their thinking on you, no matter how absurd it is, and you will begin to get a hint of how frustrating being in a relationship with a narcissist can be.
 However, not all narcissists are so obvious, and this is just the tip of the iceberg.
 There are much more sinister traits that a narcissist can possess, such as manipulation and exploitation, in order to get their needs met – regardless of the impact it has on others.